ashworks1706/AI-Solar-Panel/README.md

 # AI Solar Panel

+An innovative self-adjusting solar panel system that maximizes energy absorption using computer vision and deep learning.

+## Project Overview

-This repository contains the deep learning component of an innovative self-adjusting solar panel system.
-Our project aims to maximize solar energy absorption by accurately tracking the sun's position using computer vision and deep learning techniques, running on a microcontroller.
+This repository contains the deep learning component of our AI-powered solar panel tracking system.
+The project aims to optimize solar energy capture by accurately tracking the sun's position in real-time, using a lightweight deep learning model running on a microcontroller.

 ## Key Features